Onboarding New Products

 Note

-Do not remove images until the article is created (ASO status Blocked or Live).
+Do not remove images while the article is in In Review or Rejected ASO status.

 Add image URL to the media field